cgoldberg/githubtakeout/README.md

 ## About:

-_githubtakeout_ is a data export tool for archiving public Git repositories hosted on GitHub.
+`githubtakeout.py` is a data export tool for archiving Git repositories hosted on GitHub.
-It clones your personal repoos, and creates a tarball of each.
+It clones a user's public repos, and creates a tarball of each.

-By default, it doesn't save commit history or branches (`.git` directory) or Gist repositories (both can be enabled with command line options).
+By default, it doesn't save commit history or branches (`.git` directory) or "gist" repositories (both can be enabled with command line options).
+It also doesn't access private repositories or secret gists.

 ## Requirements:
 - Python 3.7+